 With stunning photography, succinct step-by-step instructions, and detailed explanations, Maker Lab: Outdoors takes readers on a journey of discovery.
 A must-have for every young scientist curious about their surroundings, and for makers, crafters, and those who enjoy exploring the outdoors.

-Jack Challoner has written more than 30 books on science and technology, and also acts as a science consultant for books, magazines, and television.
-His most recent book for DK is Maker Lab (2016), which was shortlisted for the RNS… More about Jack Challoner
+Jack Challoner (author) has written more than 30 books on science and technology, and also acts as a science consultant on books, magazines, and television programs.
+His most recent books for DK are the award-winning Maker Lab (2016) and Maker… More about Jack Challoner